Mixed Motives and Geometric Representation Theory in Equal Characteristic: Introduction

-\begin{acknowledgement} We would like to thank Wolfgang Soergel for many encouraging and illuminating discussions.
+In Section~\ref{sec:Cat} we recall some notions from category theory needed in the construction of $\H(X,\kk)$ for the convenience of the reader. \\ \\ \emph{Acknowledgements.} We thank the referee for their very detailed and constructive suggestions improving the exposition of this article substantially.
+We would like to thank Wolfgang Soergel for many encouraging and illuminating discussions.
 The first author thanks Markus Spitzweck and Matthias Wendt for instructive email exchanges about motivic six functors.
 We also thank Oliver Braunling, Brad Drew, Thomas Geisser, Lars Thorge Jensen and Simon Pepin Lehalleur for their valuable input.
 The second author thanks the first author for the opportunity to work on this project, and for many stimulating questions and discussions.
 The first author was financially supported by the DFG Graduiertenkolleg 1821 ``Cohomological Methods in Geometry''.